The Xometry app works best with JavaScript enabled!

 6. Fasteners and hardware such as screws, bolts, nuts, and other items like hinges and brackets.

-How Is 430 Stainless Steel Made?
+How 430 Stainless Steel Is Made

 430 stainless steel is made by refining and melting in a furnace with reducing agents that purify the melt.
 This can be an electric arc furnace, heated by arcing between two carbon electrodes, or an induction heating furnace surrounded by a high-power AC coil.
 In either case, purification under a vacuum is used to produce the highest grades.
 This is followed up with hot working and heat treatment.

-What Is the Chemical Composition of 430 Stainless Steel?
+Chemical Composition of 430 Stainless Steel

 430 stainless steel is mostly made up of iron.
 The rest of its typical chemical composition is shown in Table 1 below: